-- be created, modified, and deleted without restarting Moab Workload Manager or MWS. - be defined in Groovy and uploaded to MWS without restarting. - have individual data storage space and configuration. - access MWS configuration and RESTful web services. - log to a standard location configured in MWS. - be polled at a regular interval (configured on a per-plugin basis). - report current state data to Moab Workload Manager through the Resource Manager interface. - be informed of important system events. - be individually stopped, started, paused, and resumed. - expose secured and unsecured custom web services for external use. - be manipulated via a full RESTful API (see Resources for more information). - be manipulated via a full user interface in a web browser.
+- be created, modified, and deleted without restarting Moab Workload Manager or MWS. - be defined in Groovy and uploaded to MWS without restarting. - have individual data storage space and configuration. - access MWS configuration and RESTful web services. - log to a standard location configured in MWS. - be polled at a regular interval (configured on a per-plugin basis). - report current state data to Moab Workload Manager through the Resource Manager interface (see MWM Resource Manager Integration for more information). - be informed of important system events. - be individually stopped, started, paused, and resumed. - expose secured and unsecured custom web services for external use. - be manipulated via a full RESTful API (see Resources for more information). - be manipulated via a full user interface in a web browser.